Gay pornography: Gay-for-pay

 The authenticity and ethics behind gay-for-pay porn are highly disputed, even within the gay community.
 Viewers of gay porn in a survey by Escoffier reported a preference for authentic porn, which they define as exhibiting both erections and orgasms.
 Escoffier argues if straight-identifying actors are able to deliver erections and orgasms to the set, their performance is classified as situational homosexuality; therefore, the porn itself is authentic gay porn.
 Simon and Gagnon examine authenticity through scripts, arguing that porn actors follow learned behavioral sex scripts, so no porn is any more or less authentic than any other porn.

 Because the term "gay-for-pay" implies a motivation that is solely economic, Escoffier argues it is not a fitting title.
 Other reasons certain gay-for-pay actors report for their career choice include latent homosexual fantasy and curiosity.

 Among gay-for-pay actors, there is divided preference for the performance roles of top vs. bottom.
 It is common for gay-for-pay porn actors to start out as tops before they eventually give in to fan and industry pressure to shoot a scene or more as a bottom.
 Gay-for-pay actors are typically more comfortable being tops because the role of top is analogous to the "less gay" penetrator role of the man in straight sex.
 On the other hand, some gay-for-pay porn actors prefer to act as bottoms because they can do so without maintaining an erection.
 The implication here is that they are not even necessarily aroused during sex, making this the "less gay" of the two positions.

 Even though they are acting in gay porn, some gay-for-pay actors hold homophobic views, causing tension in the workplace.
 Additionally, gay actors often find it difficult to perform with straight actors due to the lack of attraction.
 Tommy Cruise, a bisexual actor in gay porn, is quoted saying, "A lot of straight guys, they don't even want me touching them.
 I'm like 'Why are you even in this business?'"
 Some gay and bisexual porn actors, such as Buddy Jones, enjoy working with straight men in some circumstances.

 Audience

 In August 2005, adult star Jenna Jameson launched "Club Thrust", an interactive website featuring gay male pornographic videos, which was shown to attract a female audience as well.
 Yaoi comic books and slash fiction are both genres featuring gay men, but primarily written by and for straight women.
 Some lesbian and bisexual women are also fans of gay male pornography, specifically yaoi, for its feminine-styled men.
-An analysis by Mother Jones found that Pakistan leads the world in gay porn searching on the Internet.